canonical/checkbox/checkbox-ng/docs/manpages/plainbox-template-units.rst

 Simple Jinja templates example
 ------------------------------

-Jinja2 can be used as the templating engine instead of python string python.
-This allows the author access to some powerful templating features including expressions.
+Jinja2 can be used as the templating engine instead of python string formatting.
+This allows the author to access some powerful templating features including expressions.

 First here is the previous disk stats example converted to jinja2::